 Image Credit: cloudfront.net

-However, many people are confused about the ownership of this franchise.
-It is an open fact that the liquor tycoon Vijay Mallya owns the RCB franchise, but people are confused about the ownership structure.
+Besides this, many people are confused about the ownership of this franchise.
+However, you must know that the liquor tycoon Vijay Mallya owns the RCB franchise, but very few know about the ownership structure.
+Let us try to find out:

 Overview of Royal Challengers Bangalore (RCB)

-The team has a new name- Royal Challengers Bengaluru (RCB).
-It was one of those teams that participated in the inaugural season- 2008.
-When the auction occurred in September 2007, Vijay Mallya made the second-highest bid.
-He acquired RCB for US$ 111.6 million, which was slightly less than Reliance Industries’ Mumbai Indians.
+For obvious reasons, the team got its new name: Royal Challengers Bengaluru (RCB).
+But the journey started with the inaugural season when the auction occurred in September 2007, Vijay Mallya made the second-highest bid.
+The renowned businessman acquired RCB for US$ 111.6 million, which was just less than Reliance Industries’ Mumbai Indians.

-The team was full of legendary names like Rahul Dravid, Anil Kumble, Jacques Kallis, Zahir Khan, and Dale Steyn.
-At the same time, a young sensation was also brought into this team- Virat Kohli.
 Rahul Dravid was the skipper for the first season, and Venkatesh Prasad was appointed as the head coach.
-However, their start was not among the best ones.
+Unfortunately, RCB did not start their campaign very well.
 Average performances from star players and the unsatisfied attitude of the owner made the team look weaker.

-It was only in the 2010 edition that RCB made its first impact under Kumble’s captaincy.
+Then came the 2010 edition.
+The legendary Indian spinner Anil Kumble was leading the team and RCB made its first notable impact in the league under his captaincy.
 They won 7 out of 14 matches and ultimately qualified for the semi-final.
 Additionally, the team qualified for the semi-finals of the Champions League as well.
-But after this, Kumble announced his retirement.
-It was at the 2013 auction that Virat Kohli succeeded Daniel Vittory in becoming the captain of the RCB and led this team until 2021.

 Related Post: How Many Points Are Needed to Qualify for IPL Playoffs?